 12. The black armband shows that a person is marked for death.
-The action of taking off Tonio's black armband symbolizes rejection of the constraints of his limited existence and of the obligations of the honor culture.
+The action of taking off Tonio's black armband symbolizes rejection of the constraints of the honor culture.
 When the Kid puts on Tonio's armband he is taking Tonio's place in the vendetta and freeing Tonio from any honor culture obligations.

-13. The fact that "the Kid" is not given a name by his parents symbolizes that they had given up believing that this child, or any of their children, would live long enough to be a real person.
+13. The fact that "the Kid" is not given a name by his parents symbolizes that they had given up believing that this child would live long enough to be a real person.

-14. The fact that the Kid was given a name by the man who ran the itinerant circus and that Clara gave him the are symbols of how people free of the honor culture can provide the caring and information needed to escape a dead-end life.
+14. The fact that the Kid was given a name by the man who ran the itinerant circus is a symbol of how people free of the honor culture can provide the caring and information needed to escape a dead-end life.

 15. The seashore symbolizes a life free of the constraints of the honor culture.

-4. The Kid loved for Tonio to push him on the swing that hung from the dead tree in their yard.
-After Tonio returned from the circus, the Kid insisted on taking Tonio's place as the person who pushed and that Tonio take his place as the person who was swinging.
+4. The Kid loves it when Tonio pushes him in the swing that hangs from the dead tree in yard of the Breves family.
+After Tonio returns from the circus, the Kid insists on taking Tonio's place as the person who pushes and that Tonio take his place as the person who is swinging.
 This is an example of the literary device called "foreshadowing."
 What event does this scene foreshadow?
 Suggested Response: It foreshadows the Kid taking Tonio's place in the vendetta and Tonio's escape from the cycle of retribution.

-5. Tonio's black armband was a sign that meant something to the characters in the story as well as a literary/cinematic symbol for the viewer.
-One of the characters did something to the armband and that action was both a signal to the characters in the movie of a change in Tonio's status and also a literary/cinematic symbol.
-Answer both of the following questions: (1) What did the black armband mean to the characters in the story? and (2) What was the significance of what happened to the armband both to the characters in the story and as a literary/cinematic symbol?
-Suggested Response: (1) The armband was a symbol of someone who was bound up in the honor culture and marked for death.
-(2) Taking the armband off was rejection of the constraints of Tonio's limited existence and the obligations of the honor culture.
-When Clara took off Tonio's armband she was trying to free him from the fate of dying in the vendetta.
-When Tonio, without the armband, made love to Clara, he was engaging in an act that affirmed life, rather than complying with the dead hand of the honor culture.
-When the Kid put on Tonio's armband he was taking Tonio's place in the vendetta and freeing Tonio from his honor culture fate.
-With respect to the armband, there was no difference between the symbolism for the characters and the literary/cinematic symbolism for the viewer.
+5. Tonio's black armband is a sign that means something to the characters in the story as well as a literary/cinematic symbol for the viewer.
+One of the characters does something to the armband and that action is both a signal to the characters in the movie of a change in Tonio's status and also a literary/cinematic symbol.
+Answer both of the following questions: (1) What does the black armband mean to the characters in the story? and (2) What is the significance of what happened to the armband both to the characters in the story and as a literary/cinematic symbol?
+Suggested Response: (1) The armband as a symbol of someone who is bound up in the honor culture and marked for death.
+(2) Taking the armband off is a rejection of the constraints of Tonio's limited existence and the obligations of the honor culture.
+When Clara takes off Tonio's armband, she is trying to free him from the fate of dying in the vendetta.
+When Tonio, without the armband, makes love to Clara, he is engaging in an act that affirms life rather than submitting to the dead hand of the honor culture.
+When the Kid put on Tonio's armband, he was taking Tonio's place in the vendetta and freeing Tonio from his honor culture.
+With respect to the armband, there is no difference between the symbolism for the characters and the literary/cinematic symbolism for the viewer.

-6. The literary/cinematic symbol of the fact that the Kid wasn't even given a name by his parents relates to an important theme in this story.
+6. The literary/cinematic symbol of the fact that the Kid isn't even given a name by his parents relates to an important theme in this story.
 Describe what the symbol means and the theme to which it relates.
-Suggested Response: The symbol is that the Breves had given up hope that their children would live to develop into individuals.
-They saw their children as simply cannon fodder for the vendetta war.
-The fact that they could have this understanding and not take immediate steps to remedy the situation so that their children would live is a demonstration of their moral bankruptcy and their blind acceptance of tradition without looking at the consequences of their actions.
+Suggested Response: The symbol is that the Breves have given up hope that their children will live to develop into individuals.
+Their children have become mere cannon fodder for the vendetta war.
+The fact that they could have this understanding and not take immediate steps to remedy the situation so that their children can live is a demonstration of their moral bankruptcy and their blind acceptance of tradition without looking at the consequences of their actions.
 This relates to themes #s 2 and 5.

 7. The character of the Kid has been said to be a "savior child."
 What is meant by that?
 Describe another "savior child" who is central to one of the three most important Western religions.
 Suggested Response: The Kid possesses a moral insight and transcendent goodness that belies his young age.
 He sacrifices himself for another, his beloved brother, Tonio.
 The savior child in Western religion is, of course, Jesus.

-9. Once the Kid had been killed, should Tonio have taken revenge on the killer and then run away?
+9. At the end of the film, Tonio does something that changed his life.
+Was it the right thing to do?
 Give the reasons for your response.
 Suggested Response: The answer is "No." Examples of good reasons are: The only way for Tonio to validate the Kid's sacrifice was to go to the seashore and live a life free of the honor culture.
 Revenge would have been falling into the vendetta trap.
 Tonio honored the Kid's memory and ennobled the Kid's sacrifice by going to the seashore to live his own life without continuing the cycle of violence.

 10. In the circumstances in which the Breves family found themselves, what was the first responsibility of the parents?
 Suggested Response: Parents' first responsibility is not to any tradition but to their children: to nurture and protect them.
 There are a number of things the mother and father could have done to protect the children, such as move away or call a truce.

 11. The Kid's father said that honor required an "eye for an eye" until everyone was blind.
-The Kid commented that "In the land of the blind, one-eyed people are said to be mad."
-What did he mean by that?
+The Kid commented that, "In the land of the blind, one-eyed people are said to be mad."
+What are the filmmakers trying to tell us through this dialog?
 Suggested Response: The culture was so closed and diseased that anyone who saw its insanity, was said to be crazy.

 12. Every war involves older men and women asking young people to sacrifice their lives.
 In effect, the parents are placing the children in harm's way.
 What does this story tell us about decisions to go to war?
 Suggested Response: There is no one right answer to this question.
 Good answers will embody the cautionary lesson of the film: that it is a terrible thing for parents to send their children to die.
 Here is an example of a good answer: "One lesson of the film is that before a country goes to war it needs to make sure that there is no other way to protect the important interests of the country and that the interests sought to be protected are worth fighting for."

-13. Would Jesus Christ have recognized the Christianity practiced by the Breves family?
+13. What would Jesus Christ have said about the Christianity practiced by the Breves family?
 What does that tell us about how religion should be practiced?
 Suggested Response: The Breves used their religion to sanction revenge killing.
 Christ taught forgiveness, turning the other cheek, and the belief in the sanctity of human life.
 The Breves prayed for death to their adversaries.
 What this tells us about religion is that we should always question our actions to make sure that we are not being hypocritical and that our actions are consistent with a true understanding of the important values of our beliefs

 15. Geography questions: (each counts for ¼ point)